GameTemplates/Astro-01/README.md

-    asteroids drop minerals that we can collect minerals can be used to upgrade the ship hull and fitting what fitting we can use depends on the hull our ship has save best score and state of the game with all the minerals and upgrades you have
+    asteroids drop minerals that we can collect minerals can be used to upgrade the ship hull and fitting what fitting we can use depends on the hull our ship has hull integrity and shield effect how long the ship survive a collision save best score and state of the game with all the minerals and upgrades you have

 The source is available for the following engines: